Bartekkur1/OnlyMemes/README.md

 ## Content Filtering

 AI filtering is quite expensive, which is unfortunate because I have a limited budget and cannot spend any money on this project.
 The best I can offer is my valuable time.
+Thats why approval tab was created, admins manually flag memes as appropriate, after acceptance memes are visible to users.
+This process can be reverted anytime.

+## UI/UX

+App UI/UX short summary (its not malware) https://shorturl.at/eP0Fm

 ## User identity

 I will not store any personal data from users in compliance with GDPR regulations.
 Users will log in using their email and password, and I will only store the hash values of these for verification purposes (though I'm not entirely sure if this is legally compliant).

 This approach presents a challenge for displaying usernames under comments or for meme publishers.
 To address this, users will set a "display name" manually when registering (I'm not certain if this qualifies as sensitive data).
 Additionally, I will prohibit the use of emails as display names to protect personal information.

+## Invite token

+In order to prevent my friendly colleagues from making millions of accounts with basic python script, I created a invite token system.
+I mean it's still possible to spam the system, but requires extra steps.
+Each user can invite up to N other users.
+While registering they have to provide the token.

+## Votes / Comments

+Each user can comment on any post and can upvote any meme (ofc. not their own)

 ## Features